169 Comments

 Bob Reynolds's avatar

 The biggest problem with Carney is that he simply doesn't get anything done.
 That's an improvement over Trudeau (who got bad things done) but the bar is very low.
 Where are the changes to immigration policy?
 Where are the pipelines?
 What happened to eliminating intra-provincial trade barriers?
 Where are all the new houses?
+Where are all the new ships and the revitalized military?
 Capital and investment continues to flee south while Carney keeps hiring more government employees.
 The only promise he's kept is to continue running up the debt.
 Another 4 years of bad government could finish us off.

 B–'s avatar